 - The Importance of Using a Secure Paywall

-- Tips for Success in Selling Videos Online
+- Tips for Success in Selling Streaming Videos Online

 Why Selling Videos Online Makes Sense

-Selling videos has come a long way in the last ten years.
+Selling videos have come a long way in the last ten years.
 Over the past decade, we’ve moved away from DVDs dominating the market and have transitioned to online streaming, almost exclusively.

 Selling videos online makes sense because the industry is slated to be valued at $184.27 billion by the year 2027.